THE SOUTH CHINA SEA DISPUTE

 2. The Tribunal found as a matter of fact that China had (a) interfered with Philippine petroleum exploration,(b) purported to prohibit fishing by Philippine vessels within the Philippines’ exclusive economic zone, (c) protected and failed to prevent Chinese fishermen from fishing within the Philippines’ exclusive economic zone at Mischief Reef and Second Thomas Shoal (both are places in South China Sea), and (d) constructed installations and artificial islands at Mischief Reef without the authorization of the Philippines.
 The Tribunal, therefore, concluded that China had violated the Philippines’ sovereign rights with respect to its exclusive economic zone and continental shelf.

 3. The Tribunal considered the lawfulness of the conduct of Chinese law enforcement vessels at Scarborough Shoal on two occasions in April and May 2012 when Chinese vessels had sought to physically obstruct Philippine vessels from approaching or gaining entrance to the Shoal.
 The Tribunal concluded that China had breached its obligations under the Convention on the International Regulations for Preventing Collisions at Sea, 1972, and Article 94 the Convention concerning maritime safety.

-So as per the decision of the Tribunal, the South China Sea is the part of the high seas.
-And as per the UNCLOS 1982 the high seas shall be reserved for peaceful purposes(Article 88).
-No state may validly puport to subject any part of the high seas to its sovereignty (Article 89).
+So as per the decision of the Tribunal, the South China Sea is part of the high seas.
+And as per the UNCLOS 1982, the high seas shall be reserved for peaceful purposes(Article 88).
+No state may validly purport to subject any part of the high seas to its sovereignty (Article 89).